abhinavgautam01/ContribPath/README.md

 4. **Push** to the branch: `git push origin feat/your-feature`
 5. **Open** a Pull Request

-> **Ironically, you can use ContribPath itself to find issues to work on in this repo! 🔄**
+> **Ironically, you can use ContribPath itself to find issues to work on in this repo!**

 ### Development Scripts